jahmaster235-source/JFX2/README.md

 JFX MD-X is a multi-device WhatsApp bot by **JEPHTER TECH**, powered by the Baileys library.
 It helps automate group management and supports real-time command handling.

-Easy to customize and deploy, it’s built with Node.js and uses QR or session pairing for login.
+Easy to customize and deploy, it’s built with Node.js and connects via pairing code on terminal (no QR or session file needed).

 ---

 ## 🛠️ Setup & Installation

 ### Prerequisites

-- Node.js installed
+* Node.js installed
-- Git installed
+* Git installed

 ### Steps